 - Pneumococcus is a bacterial infection that can cause severe illness in the form of pneumonia, blood infection, and meningitis.
 Persons at increased risk include the elderly and those of us with blood cancer.
 Over 90 serotypes of pneumococcal bacteria and vaccines have been developed to target the types most at risk of causing severe disease.

 - The recommendations for vaccination against pneumococcal disease were unchanged for many years.
 Still, with the release of new vaccines, significant changes have been made, with the most recent updates having been released by the CDC in January 2022.
 One goal of the latest recommendations has been to simplify the vaccination regimen.
 On the contrary, there seems to be some significant complexity which I will try to simplify in straightforward terms so you will know what vaccines you should get and when to get them.

 - The best time to get vaccinated is early following your diagnosis of CLL/SLL, so do not delay.

 - The three currently available vaccines: are Vaxneuvance (PCV15), Prevnar20 (PCV20), and Pneumovax 23 (PPSV23).

 - The first two vaccines, PCV15, and PCV20, are conjugate vaccines (PCV) and have replaced the earlier versions: Prevnar 13 (PCV13 ) and Prevnar (PCV7).

-- There are two vaccines available, one called Zostavax, a live vaccine that should be avoided.
+- There are two vaccines available, one of which, called Zostavax, is a live vaccine and should be avoided.
 Zostavax is no longer used in the USA but is available in some countries

 - Tetanus vaccines are available in two forms: